IF NOT US, THEN WHO?

 I created Elzévir Films in 1993 with my partner Marie Masmonteil.
 Since then, we have produced more than 50 films for cinema and television, such as Live and become (Radu Mihaileanu, 2005), Home (Yann Arthus-Bertrand, 2009), The Source (Radu Mihaileanu, 2011) Leadersheep (Christian Rouaud, 2011), Party girl (Marie Amachoukeli, Claire Burger and Samuel Theis, 2014), etc. many of them dealing with environmental and social issues.
 When discovering what Melati and her peers where capable to do in their own communities, it was clear for me that I should participate in this movement in the making, and do my best to give this documentary the wider impact possible.

 For more than 20 years I have been involved in environmental and social causes, trying to raise awareness for a more equitable world.
 Becoming a mum, I felt right away that my kids had so much to teach me.
 The new generation, they are choosing life and dignity.
 And they are showing us the way.
 This is why I have decided to produce this film, and help Flore to shine a light on Melati and all these young activists who want to make a difference.

-BIGGER THAN US is a film produced by Elzévir Films, Big Mother Productions and All You Need Is Prod.
+BIGGER THAN US is a film produced by Elzévir Films, Big Mother Productions, All You Need Is Prod and France 2 Cinéma.